macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 did not wait for an answer.
 "In a room sit three great men, a king, a priest, and a rich man with his gold.
 Between them stands

 a sellsword, a little man of common birth and no great mind.
 Each of the great ones bids him slay the other two.
-‘Do it' says
+'Do it' says

-the king, ‘for I am your lawful ruler.'
-‘Do it' says the priest, ‘for I command you in the names of the gods.'
-‘Do it' says the
+the king, 'for I am your lawful ruler.'
+'Do it' says the priest, 'for I command you in the names of the gods.'
+'Do it' says the

 ----------------------- Page 21-----------------------

                                      20

-rich man, ‘and all this gold shall be yours.'
+rich man, 'and all this gold shall be yours.'
 So tell me—who lives and who dies?"
 Bowing deeply, the eunuch hurried from

 the common room on soft slippered feet.